marlonecobos/nichevol/README.md

-Some of the main functions of **nichevol** use data that need to be loaded from a local directory and others produce results that need to be written in a local directory.
+Some of the main functions of **nichevol** use data that need to be loaded from a local directory and others produce results that need to be written to a local directory.
 Loading data from a local directory and writing the results outside the R environment helps to avoid problems related to RAM limitations.
-That is why, setting a working directory is recommended before starting, as follows:
+That is why setting a working directory is recommended before starting, as follows:

 ``` r